danielfm/archlinux-workstation/README.md

 ### Running the Ansible Playbook

-Clone this playbook in your home directory, edit the `vars/custom.yml` file to your liking and then run the following command to apply the Ansible playbook:
+Clone this playbook in your home directory, override the desired variables defined in `vars/custom.yml` (see the available vars in `vars/main.yml`) and then run the following command to apply the Ansible playbook:

 ```sh
 git clone https://github.com/danielfm/archlinux-workstation.git